Skip to main content

 Configuration Not Loading

-# Verify file location
+# Check file exists in expected location

-ls -la arc.conf
+ls -la arc.toml

 Environment Variables Not Working